 “I sincerely hope the new starters have as long and enjoyable a career as I have been privileged to have.
 Nothing would make me prouder than seeing these new starters succeed and become our future leaders.”

-Dave Steer is the Supervisory Control and Data Acquisition (SCADA) and Simulation Team Manager, looking after the control systems for the Gas National Control Centre at Warwick, UK.
+In his role, Dave looks after the control systems for the Gas National Control Centre at Warwick.
 He’s had five apprentices join his team over the years, as well as placement students and graduates.

 “Our apprentice roles are usually engineering-related and require a technical aptitude to control operations on the Gas National Transmission System.
 Our apprentices take on entry level roles that have plenty of scope for development or growth into other positions, so that a pathway to more responsible and challenging roles is clear.